CarloCattano/morse_online/README.md

 # morse_online
-Online morse chat encoder using selenium and python 3
+##Online morse chat encoder using selenium and python 3
+###uses selenium and Firefox webDriver